dobrado76/Stable-Diffusion-Unity-Integration/README.md

 # Licence
-This repository is under Lesser General Public License (LGPL) v2.1 (LGPL), that you can find in the `License` file.
+This repository is under Lesser General Public License (LGPL) v2.1, that you can find in the `LICENSE` file.

 Mainly, it allows you to:
 - use, modify, and distribute this code base and other copyrighted work.